-- Isolation: the help you give can make a lot of difference to a new mother, especially when her baby seems to be nursing all the time and is waking at night.
+The help you give can make a lot of difference to a new mother, especially when her baby seems to be nursing all the time and is waking at night.
 Be sensitive to her needs.
 What you can offer and do will partly depend on whether you are a friend or family member, and the closeness of your relationship.
 Some mothers will want more practical help, others more emotional help—and a mother may have strong views on what help she will accept and from whom.

 - Walks in the fresh air.
 Consider wearing baby in a sling or other carrier.